Pupmos/ansible-docker-swarm/README.md

 # Ansible

-An ansible playbook for setting up a new Docker swarm cluster.
+An ansible playbook for setting up a new Docker Swarm cluster.

 ## Prerequisites